eliot-akira/mbob/README.md

 - `.gitignore`
 - `.mbob`
 - `package.json`
-- `src` folder with index.js, scss, html
+- `src` folder with empty index.js, scss, html

 The only requirement is `.mbob` in the current working directory.

 **Dev dependencies**

-Install commands used by build tasks, such as `babel` and `node-sass`.
+Install commands to be used by build tasks, such as `babel` and `node-sass`.

 ```
 cd app